Débora Falabella: Early years

-Débora was born in Belo Horizonte City, the daughter of actor Rogério Falabella and the lyrical singer Maria Olympia.
+Falabella was born in Belo Horizonte, the daughter of actor Rogério Falabella and the lyrical singer Maria Olympia.

 During her childhood she became interested in acting and began to participate in plays.
 At fifteen she starred in her first professional play, Flicts, written by Ziraldo.

 Falabella continued acting in dramas.
 In her teens, she was one of the protagonists of the young adult telenovela Chiquititas.
-She lived for a time in Argentina, where the story was filmed.
+She lived for a time in Argentina, where the series was filmed.

 Career

-After becoming an adult, she went to college to study advertising but then abandoned her studies when she received better offers.
-In a casting for actors, Falabella got her entrance into the most famous Brazilian television network, Rede Globo, in one of the seasons of the young adult series Malhação in 1998.
+Falabella studied advertising in college but abandoned her studies after receiving acting offers.
+In a casting for actors, she got her entrance into the Brazilian television network, Rede Globo, in one of the seasons of the young adult series Malhação in 1998.

-After that the actress returned to her hometown to continue her work in theater, and eventually made a small role in the 1999 miniseries Mulher.
+After that she returned to her hometown to continue her work in theater, and eventually made a small role in the 1999 miniseries Mulher.

-In 2001, Débora premiered on Rede Globo telenovela starring in Um Anjo Caiu do Céu.
-Her talent impressed and she was called to join the main cast of O Clone, and despite being among big players, young actress has been attracting attention for her brilliant performance, and earned her the award for Best Actress in Domingão Faustão.
+In 2001, Falabella made her telenovela debut on Rede Globo in Um Anjo Caiu do Céu.
+Her performance led her to join the main cast of O Clone, which earned her the award for Best Actress in Domingão do Faustão.

-Falabella also began starring in films such as Françoise, for which she was awarded Best Actress at the Festivals of Gramado and Brasilia, and received an honorable mention at the BR River Festival 2001; Dois Perdidos numa Noite Suja, a 2002 film directed by José Joffily, for which she won awards for best actress in Brazil and a cinema Candango trophy; 2003 Lisbela e o Prisioneiro, and in 2004 Cazuza with Daniel de Oliveira.
-In the same year she also starred in the romantic comedy A Dona da História with the actor Rodrigo Santoro, directed by Daniel Filho.
+Falabella also appeared in films such as Françoise, for which she was awarded Best Actress at the Festivals of Gramado and Brasilia, and received an honorable mention at the BR River Festival 2001.
+She later starred in Dois Perdidos numa Noite Suja, a 2002 film directed by José Joffily, for which she won awards for best actress in Brazil and a cinema Candango Trophy.
+Her subsequent film roles included Lisbela e o Prisioneiro (2003), Cazuza (2004) with Daniel de Oliveira, and the romantic comedy A Dona da História (2004) alongside Rodrigo Santoro, directed by Daniel Filho.

 In the miniseries JK she played the role of Sarah Kubitschek, wife of Brazilian president Juscelino Kubitschek.
-In 2006 she was cast to the leading role in the Emmy -nominated telenovela Sinhá Moça.
-In 2007, director Daniel Filho, called on her again to star in the film Primo Basílio, where again Débora excels at acting.
+In 2006, she was cast in the lead role of the Emmy-nominated telenovela Sinhá Moça.
+In 2007, director Daniel Filho cast her in the film Primo Basílio.

-In 2011, she played Clarisse, one of the main characters in the Emmy winner series, The Invisible Woman, and starred again with actor Rodrigo Santoro, in the films My Country and Homens do Bem.
+In 2011, she played Clarisse, one of the main characters in the Emmy-winning series, The Invisible Woman, and starred again with actor Rodrigo Santoro, in the films My Country and Homens do Bem.

-In 2012, Falabella returned to telenovelas, starring in the most successful television production, Avenida Brasil receiving several nominations for Best Lead Actress.
-In 2014, she portrayed Ray, the girlfriend of a serial killer, in the series Dupla Identidade, Glória Perez.
+In 2012, Falabella returned to telenovelas, starring in the successful television production, Avenida Brasil receiving several nominations for Best Lead Actress.
+In 2014, she portrayed Ray, the girlfriend of a serial killer, in the series Dupla Identidade, created by Glória Perez.

 Personal life

-Falabella has a sister, the actress Cynthia Falabella, in 2005 she married Eduardo Hipolitho (better known as Chuck), a vocalist in the group Forgotten Boys.
-They have a daughter named Nina, in 2010 they separated.
+Falabella has a sister, the actress Cynthia Falabella.
+In 2005, she married Eduardo Hipolitho (better known as Chuck), the vocalist of the band Forgotten Boys.
+They have a daughter, Nina.
+They separated in 2010.